CMPSC-102-Allegheny-College-Fall-2022/08_survey_contact_searching-kailaniwoodard/writing/reflection.md

 #### Execute trace of the `contactsearcher` program

-TODO: Write at least one paragraph to explain every function call when running `contactsearcher`
+Write at least one paragraph to explain every function call when running `contactsearcher`

-TODO: Your discussion should start with the invocation of the `contactsearcher` function in the `main` module, explain all of the subsequent function calls in the correct order, and then show how the program's control returns to the `contactsearcher` function in the `main` module.
+Your discussion should start with the invocation of the `contactsearcher` function in the `main` module, explain all of the subsequent function calls in the correct order, and then show how the program's control returns to the `contactsearcher` function in the `main` module.